firthh/stubbed-api-server/README.md

 - [ ] Provide a mechanism to specify which response type should be used based on request
 - [ ] Provide your own response based on request
 - [ ] Generate random data to fill out response body
+- [ ] Support more formats than Swagger V2